Kawe, Kinondoni: Government

 In the local government system of Tanzania, the ward is the smallest democratic unit.
 Each ward is composed of a committee of eight elected council members which include a chairperson, one salaried officer (with no voting rights), and an executive officer.
 One-third of seats are reserved for women councillors.

 Demographics

-The Zaramo people lived in the ward and a major portion of the district at one time.
+The Zaramo and Matumbi people lived in the ward and a major portion of the district at one time.
 As the city progressed, the ward transformed into an international neighborhood.
-There are 67,115 people living in the ward.
+There are 67,775 people living in the ward.

 Education and health

 Education

 The ward is home to these educational institutions: